raspberrypilearning/edit-the-web/en/step_2.md

 --- /task ---

-If you take a look, you'll notice that the information contained within the ```<head>``` element isn't displayed on the page.
+If you take a close look, you'll notice that the information contained within the ```<head>``` element isn't displayed on the page.
 It is mostly filled with information for your browser, to give it specific instructions on how to understand your code.

 We will include this information in every website we make.
 In this project, we'll only be looking at the **Title** from the information in the site header.